Date: July, 1983

 3. It is the employee’s responsibility to make arrangements to meet with the Office of Human Resources Benefit Office if the position is at least 20 hours a week and for at least 6 months in duration to sign up for health insurance.

-A limited-period position is one which is scheduled to end on the date specified on the appointment request form USP-2, USP-1, Vacancy Notice, and CS-3, known as the ending date.
+A limited-period position is one which is scheduled to end on the date specified on the appointment request form including Request to Fill (RF-1), Position Action Form (PAF), Employee Action Form (EAF), Vacancy Notice, and CS-3, known as the ending date.
 All grant-funded and overhead-funded positions shall be considered limited-period positions.

 1. TERMINATION – An employee in a limited-period position will be